Donald Glover Dropped A Surprise Album & Fans Have Questions

 After staying out of the spotlight ever since the end of his last tour in October 2019, Donald Glover, aka Childish Gambino, released a surprise album on Sunday, leaving fans to wonder whether this is the final album he has been alluding to for years.

 We have so many questions about this release, which was verified by Glover’s management, according to NME.
 It does not appear to have a title and is only available on the Donald Glover Presents website streaming on a loop.
 The 12-track release features collaborations with Ariana Grande, SZA, and 21 Savage.
-Among the tracklist are Childish Gambino’s 2018 track “Feels Like Summer,” as well as his song “Algorythm” which was used in a series of ads for Google Pixel.
+The track list includes Childish Gambino’s 2018 track “Feels Like Summer,” as well as his song “Algorythm” which was used in a series of ads for Google Pixel.

 Advertisement